How do REDD+ forest conservation projects work?

 What are the challenges?

 Forest conservation projects only work if the forest is protected on a long-term basis.
 A forest fire would release the sequestered CO2 again.
-Forest conservation projects account for this risk by setting aside carbon credits to form a ‘pooled buffer’ – these credits are not for sale.
+Forest conservation projects account for this risk by setting aside verified emission reductions to form a ‘pooled buffer’ – these verified emission reductions are not for sale.
 This method acts like a type of insurance.
-On the basis of an individual risk assessment, every project must contribute a certain number of carbon credits to this pooled buffer.
-These credits are managed by the standards and may not be traded.
-If, for example, a forest fire does break out, credits from this buffer are retired based on how much wooded area was lost in order to offset the lost emission reductions.
+On the basis of an individual risk assessment, every project must contribute a certain number of verified emission reductions to this pooled buffer.
+These are managed by the standards and may not be traded.
+If, for example, a forest fire does break out, verified emission reductions from this buffer are retired based on how much wooded area was lost in order to offset the lost emission reductions.
 To avoid such risks and guarantee the permanence of a project, risk assessments are carried out and additional buffer zones are then set up around the project area.